mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 As a result, within Adobe Journey Optimizer and the Adobe Experience Platform UI, you'll see "Segments" replaced with "Audiences" to reflect this new path of audience creation and management.

+**APIs**

+Adobe Journey Optimizer APIs Authentication - The JWT method to generate access tokens has been deprecated.
+All new integrations must be created using the OAuth Server-to-Server authentication method.
+Adobe also recommends that you migrate your existing integrations to the OAuth method.
+[Learn more](https://developer.adobe.com/journey-optimizer-apis/references/authentication/)

+**Other changes**

+Journey Optimizer datasets export to Cloud Storage Destinations is now available to all customers.
+This feature allows you to establish a live connection with cloud storage locations in order to export the content of your datasets.
+[Learn more](../data/export-datasets.md)

+>[!AVAILABILITY]
+>
+>This feature is currently in beta and subject to change.</p>